-All electrical apparatus is required to be inspected and tested at certain intervals.
+All electrical apparatus is required to be inspected and tested at certain intervals, which is set at annually in MAE.
 Portable electrical equipment should not be used unless it possesses an approved PAT label.
 All fixed installations are the responsibility of the University Electrical Engineer.
 All other equipment which can be plugged into a socket, including extension cables, etc. (and can also include battery operated equipment) is the responsibility of the Head of Department.
 The Regulations require records to be kept of the maintenance, inspection and testing of all equipment in some detail for the duration of its working life.
-These records will be maintained centrally by the Departmental Safety Convener.
+These records will be maintained centrally by the DSC.
 Advice should be sought from the relevant Laboratory Superintendent prior to the introduction of any new electrical equipment.